Chrisknyfe/boujie_water_shader/README.md

 # Quick Start with Prefabs

 To get started with your ocean, instantiate a child scene with SHIFT+CTRL+A and load one of the prefab scenes in res://addons/boujie_water_shader/prefabs .
+If you want to make more complex changes to your ocean, either use "Make Local" or "Editable Children".

 You can also apply prefab materials, such as ice and obsidian, to your existing objects.